codeagon/tera-proxy/README.md

 * It will auto-update your opcode mappings, packet definitions, and compatible installed modules.
 You no longer need do manually update _anything_!
 * Feel free to visit my Discord server at https://discord.gg/y75BafU

+### Disabling auto-update for modules and proxy

+* You can edit `bin/lib/config.json` to disable auto update for proxy or for modules individually. (enabled by default)

 ### Installation instructions
 * Download and run the setup from the #proxy channel in the Slack server linked above.
 A manual installation is possible, but not recommended!
 * The first auto-update after installing the proxy or new mods may take a few seconds.
 This is because all required files will be downloaded automatically.